nulltea/hyper-greco/README.md

 Finally, while multiple lookup input columns can be batched for a single lookup table in LogUp, batching multiple lookup types (range bounds in this case) is impossible with LogUp, afaik.
 On the contrary, one can batch many lookup types and verify them via a single primary (collation) sum check and two grand product argument GKRs.
 The approach is inspired by Jolt's [instructions lookups](https://jolt.a16zcrypto.com/how/instruction_lookups.html).

 I should note that since `S_BOUND` and `E_BOUND` are small and each only requires a single subtable/dimension, when batching together with other larger-table lookups (which require multiple dimensions per suitable) -- there is a somewhat redundant overhead compared to, say running `S_BOUND` and `E_BOUND` as LogUp nodes.
-However, when accounting for witness generation and commitment/opening time is also needed for LogUp batched, Lasso is still more practical.
-One not yet explored optimization is to have two Lasso nodes: one for small tables and one for large ones.
+However, when accounting for witness generation and commitment/opening time also needed for LogUp batched, Lasso is still more practical.
+One approach that has not yet been explored is to have two Lasso nodes: one for small tables and one for large ones.

 Version with LogUp checks and LogUP IOP can be found in this [commit](https://github.com/nulltea/gkreco/blob/67eccb9f57a4291a929e38503b8d246d7d7dc8a1/src/sk_encryption_circuit.rs).